mbrt/keygen-post/post.md

 Anyway, this is the big picture of the registration validation functions, and this is pretty boring.
 Let's move on to the interesting part.
 You may notice that I provided code for the main procedure, but not for the helper functions like `get_license_type`, `compute_customer_number`, and so on.
 This is because I did not have to reverse them.
 They contains a lot of arithmetical and logical operations on registration data, and they are very difficult to understand.
 The good news is that we do not have to understand, we need only to reverse them!

 ## KLEE
 KLEE is a symbolic virtual machine that operates on [LLVM](http://llvm.org/) byte code, used for software verification purposes.
 KLEE is capable to automatically generate tests achieving high code coverage.
 KLEE is also able to find memory errors such as out of bound array accesses and many other common errors.
 To do that, it needs an LLVM byte code version of the program, symbolic variables and (optionally) assertions.
 I have also prepared a [Docker image](https://registry.hub.docker.com/u/mbrt/klee/) with `clang` and `klee` already configured and ready to use.
-So, you have no excuses to try it out!
+So, you have no excuses to not try it out!
 Take this example function:

 ```C
 #define FALSE 0